VCVRack/Befaco/README.md

 * The Noise Plethora filters self-oscillate on the hardware version but not the software version.

-* EvenVCO has the option (default true) to remove DC from the pulse waveform output (hardware contains DC for non-50% duty cycles)
+* EvenVCO has the option (default true) to remove DC from the pulse waveform output (hardware contains DC for non-50% duty cycles).

 * PonyVCO optionally allows the user:
   * to filter DC from the TZFM input signal (hardware filters below 15mHz)
   * to limit the pulsewidth from 5% to 95% (hardware is full range)
   * to remove DC from the pulse waveform output (hardware contains DC for non-50% duty cycles)

+* MotionMTR optionally doesn't use the 10V normalling on inputs if in audio mode to avoid acidentally adding unwanted DC to audio signals, see context menu.
+E.g. if you temporarily unpatch an audio source whilst using it it mixer mode, you get 10V DC suddenly and a nasty pop.